sitegeist/Sitegeist.Kaleidoscope.SvgDimensions/README.md

 ## Installation

-Sitegeist.Kaleidoscope.SvgDimensions is available via packagist run `composer require sitegeist/kaleidoscope-svgdimensions`.
+Sitegeist.Kaleidoscope.Svg is available via packagist run `composer require sitegeist/kaleidoscope-svg`.
 We use semantic versioning so every breaking change will increase the major-version number.

 ## Contribution